top of page

 • It lets you plan and budget for repairs instead of panicking over an emergency.

-People with their roofs reviewed on a regular basis nearly always escape massive, startling expenses and distressing shocks.
+People who have their roofs reviewed regularly nearly always escape massive, startling expenses and distressing shocks.

 Exterior Inspection: What Gets Checked First